Shelley Hack

 Shelley Marie Hack (born July 6, 1947) is an American actress, model, producer, and political activist.
 She is best known as the face of Revlon's Charlie perfume from the mid-1970s until the early 1980s, and for her role as Tiffany Welles in the fourth season of Charlie's Angels (1979–80).

 Early life

 Hack was born in Greenwich, Connecticut on July 6, 1947, the eldest of six children.
 Her father was a Wall Street financial analyst, and her mother was a former Conover model.
 She graduated from Greenwich Academy and Smith College, where she spent her junior year studying archeology at the University of Sydney.

 Career

-Hack began her career as a teen fashion model; her first job was the cover of Glamour magazine.
-Later she became the face of Revlon's "Charlie" perfume from the mid-1970s until the early 1980s.
-Life proclaimed her one of the "million-dollar faces" in the beauty industry able to negotiate previously unheard-of lucrative and exclusive deals with giant cosmetics companies, were instantly recognizable, and whose names became known to the general public.
+Hack began her career as a teen fashion model whose first job put her on the cover of Glamour magazine.
+Later she became the face of Revlon's "Charlie" perfume from the mid-1970s until the early 1980s, during which it became the world's top selling fragrance.
+Life proclaimed her one of the "million-dollar faces" in the beauty industry; select models who were able to negotiate previously unheard-of lucrative and exclusive deals with giant cosmetics companies, were instantly recognizable, and whose names became known to the general public.
 Hack ranked among a handful of 1970s "supermodels".